Stuycs-K/finalprojectapcs-5-ou-jiefeng-young-sophia/DEVLOG-Jiefeng.md

 ### 2025-06-08
 - Finished editing draw and deathScreen.
 Bombs now appear one a time over a span of 3 seconds.
+- Added a dark red circle to the sprite of the bomb